 Biometric: An app-switch to an issuing-bank app is facilitated by the SDK.
 The user can then use their fingerprint or face in the issuing bank app.

-Generally, try to introduce a ‘native’ payment authorisation experience via your own website or app, rather than adding friction to the process by redirecting shoppers to another URL.
+Generally, try to introduce a ‘native’ authorisation experience via your own website or app, rather than adding friction to the process by redirecting shoppers to another URL.

 Dynamic PSD2 application